North Carolina (NC) Unemployment EligibilityUpdated July 27, 2017 Unemployment

 To file new claims online, go here.

 To file a Weekly Certification for benefits, the preferred and most efficient method is online.

-If you do not have computer access, you can also file a claim by telephone by calling 1-888-372-3453.
+If you do not have computer access, you can also file a claim by telephone, by calling the North Carolina unemployment number at 1-888-372-3453.
 Weekly certification is available 8 am to midnight, 7 days a week, for both online and telephone.